brando90/ultimate-utils/prompts/writing_ml_research/sentences_brando_likes.md

   be applied to any problem and any model.
   - C. Finn, P. Abbeel, and S. Levine.
 Model-agnostic meta-learning for fast adaptation of deep networks.
 In ICML, 2017.
   - (shows why there is impact)
+- If researcher scores models outputs using a nonlinear metric